Skip to content

 With sweeps, you can easily run multiple variations of your model in one go, varying one or more parameters.
 Parameters to be swept must be defined as shared expressions.

-7. Add a Vdc sweep input to your simulation.
-Example image
+2. A Vdc sweep input is added to the simulation: Example image

 Custom value outputs